-Figure 14 - Sensor Module Exploded View
+Figure 17 - Submersible Sensor Module Exploded View

-Follow the procedure below to prepare the dissolved oxygen sensor for operation:
+Follow the procedure below to prepare the D.O. sensor module for operation:

-- 1) Unscrew the electrolyte chamber from the assembled sensor and also remove the vent screw from the side of the sensor body. - 2) Remove the front nut from the bottom of the chamber and discard the protective membrane.
+- 1. Unscrew the electrolyte chamber from the assembled sensor and also remove the vent screw from the side of the sensor body. - 2.
+Remove the front nut from the bottom of the chamber and discard the protective membrane.
 O-rings are contained in grooves on both the bottom and top of the chamber.
-Be sure that these o-rings remain in place. - 3) From the package of membranes supplied with the sensor, place a new membrane into the front nut.
-The membrane is clear and is separated from other membranes by a blue paper spacer. - 4) Screw the membrane cap onto the canister until you feel the o-ring compress.
+Be sure that these o-rings remain in place. - 3.
+From the package of membranes (either 2-mil or 5 mil) supplied with the sensor, place a new membrane into the front nut, holding the membrane by its edge to avoid fingerprint oil from contaminating the membrane.
+The membrane is clear and is separated from other membranes by a light blue paper spacer. - 4.
+Screw the front nut on to the chamber until you feel the o-ring compress.
 Hand tight compression is all that is needed.
 Do not use tools to tighten.
-The membrane should be flat across the bottom of the canister without wrinkles. - 5) Fill the canister with electrolyte until the level reaches the bottom of the internal threads in the canister. - 6) Slowly screw the canister onto the sensor body.
+The membrane should be flat across the bottom of the chamber without wrinkles. - 5.
+Fill the chamber with electrolyte until the level reaches the bottom of the internal threads.

+- 6. Slowly screw the chamber onto the sensor body.
 A small amount of electrolyte will run out of the hole from which the vent screw was removed.
 Place a paper towel around the sensor to absorb the electrolyte overflow.
-The electrolyte is slightly caustic and should be rinsed off of skin if contact occurs.
-Tighten the canister until the o-ring at the top of the chamber is compressed.
-Once again, do not use tools to tighten. - 7) Shake excess electrolyte from the vent hole on the side of the sensor and replace the vent screw.
+The electrolyte is harmless and will not irritate skin.
+Tighten the chamber until the o-ring at the top of the chamber is compressed.
+Once again, do not use tools to tighten. - 7.
+Shake excess electrolyte from the vent hole on the side of the sensor and replace the vent screw.

-The sensor cartridge is now ready for operation, and will begin to function as soon as the module is screwed into the holder.
+The sensor is now ready for operation.
 The membrane should be stretched tightly across the tip of the sensor.

-When handling the assembled sensor, do not set the sensor on its tip or damage to the membrane will result.
+CAUTION: When handling the assembled sensor, do not set the sensor on its tip or damage to the membrane will result.
 Severe impacts on the tip of the sensor from dropping or other misuse may cause permanent damage to the sensor.